Vol. I · No. 042 · Field notesAn honest survey of the browser-bar tickers actually worth installing.Edition · 28 April 2026

 The short answer, if you want one.

-Most users end up with two extensions, not one — a primary ticker for ambient monitoring and a secondary trigger-style alerter for the few prices they care about most.
+Many users end up with two extensions, not one — a primary ticker for ambient monitoring and a secondary trigger-style alerter for the few prices they care about most.
 That is fine.
 The browser is patient.

 Frequently asked questions